-Fidelity Life Assurance Company Limited (“Fidelity Life”) wishes to ensure that its people observe a high standard of business and personal ethics while carrying out their duties for, and responsibilities to Fidelity Life, and should always practice honesty and integrity in fulfilling their responsibilities to Fidelity Life and comply with applicable laws and regulations.
+The Company wishes to ensure that its People observe a high standard of business and personal ethics while carrying out their duties for, and responsibilities to the Company, and should always practice honesty and integrity in fulfilling their responsibilities to the Company and comply with applicable laws and regulations.

-This policy has been developed so that Fidelity Life People can raise Serious Concerns or Serious Wrongdoing about Fidelity Life or its activities, without fear of recrimination and have confidence that their concerns will be addressed.
-This policy sets out the processes for reporting, investigating and addressing allegations of any Serious Concerns or Serous Wrongdoing about Fidelity Life or its activities.
+This policy has been developed so that People can raise actual or alleged allegations of Serious Concerns or Serious Wrongdoing about the Company and its activities, without fear of recrimination and have confidence that their concerns will be addressed.
+This policy sets out the processes for reporting, investigating and addressing allegations of any Serious Concerns or Serious Wrongdoing about the Company or its activities.

 This policy has the following objectives:

-- To promote public and customer interests in Fidelity Life by encouraging its people to report any Serious Concerns or Serious Wrongdoing about Fidelity Life or its activities;
+- To promote public and customer interests in the Company by encouraging People to report any Serious Concerns or Serious Wrongdoing about the Company or its activities.

-- To provide Fidelity Life People details of the kind of Serious Concerns and Serious Wrongdoing about Fidelity Life or its activities that can be reported and the reporting process;
+- To provide People details of the kind of Serious Concerns and Serious Wrongdoing about the Company or its activities that can be reported and the reporting process.

-- To advise Fidelity Life People of the protections available to them (e.g. identity kept confidential, protection from civil and criminal liability), regardless of their role or seniority;
+- To advise People of the protections available to them (e.g. identity kept confidential, protection from civil and criminal liability), regardless of their role or seniority.

-- To provide an avenue for alerting Fidelity Life to and addressing any misconduct.
+- To provide an avenue for alerting the Company to and addressing any misconduct.

-Fidelity Life encourages its people to report any Serious Concerns or Serious Wrongdoing about Fidelity Life or its activities.
-Otherwise known as a 'whistleblower,' this is a person who raises a genuine Serious Concern or Serious Wrongdoing about Fidelity Life or its activities.
+The Company encourages People to report any Serious Concerns or Serious Wrongdoing about the Company or its activities.
+Otherwise known as a 'whistleblower,' this is a person who raises a genuine Serious Concern or Wrongdoing about the Company or its activities:

 ‘Serious Concern’ includes:

-‘Serious Wrongdoing’, is defined by the Protected Disclosures Act 2000 (the Act), and includes any serious wrongdoing of the following types:
+- ‘Serious Wrongdoing’, as defined by the Act, and includes any serious wrongdoing of the following types: